mpi-sws-rse/thingflow-python/micropython/sensors/README.rst

 =======================================
-Sensors for AntEvents, Micropython Port
+Sensors for ThingFlow, Micropython Port
 ========================================

 These are typically copied directly to the root directory on the micropython